ericzrinsky/osi/Getting Started with PI Vision Extensibility.md

 };
 ```

-#### Callback functions
+#### Event handlers

-The custom symbol you have created defines callback functions to handle data update, resize, and configuration change events.
+The custom symbol you have created defines event handlers (callback functions) to handle data update, resize, and configuration change events.

 ```javascript
 this.onDataUpdate = dataUpdate;